Subject · Theatre Studies

 • How is A-level Drama and Theatre assessed? +

 Three components.
-(1) Devised performance — students create an original piece, often drawing on practitioner influences, performed and recorded for assessment.
-A reflective written portfolio accompanies the piece.
-(2) Scripted performance — performance of extracts from published plays; assessed via visiting examiner or recording.
-(3) Written exam — covers two set plays studied in depth plus a critical evaluation of a live professional production seen during the course.
+(1) Devised performance: students create an original piece, often drawing on practitioner influences, performed and recorded for assessment, with a reflective written portfolio accompanying the piece.
+(2) Scripted performance: performance of extracts from published plays, assessed via visiting examiner or recording.
+(3) Written exam: covers two set plays studied in depth plus a critical evaluation of a live professional production seen during the course.
 Performance and devising together account for around 60% of the grade.

 • Why are practitioner influences important? +